What is a nutsert?

 Understanding nutserts and how they work.

 Nutserts are a tubular fastener that provides a threaded anchor point for bolting applications.
-They are a permanent fixture that require a manual nutsert tool, or an air / cordless nutsert gun.
+They are a permanent fixture that requires a tool.
+Designed for use in a punched or drilled hole using a nutsert tool that collapes the nut, creating a backside flange that holds the nut to the material.

-Nutserts are easy to install; simply place the fastener into a pre-drilled or punched hole, and when pulling up you will see how the nutsert body expands, compresses, and locks into place.
-Nutserts (sometimes known as rivnuts) are ideal when the material is too thin or brittle to support a bolt on its own, a clever component that provides a permanent superior thread for the attachment of a bolt.
+Sometimes known as rivnuts or rivet nuts they are ideal when the material is too thin or brittle to support a bolt on its own, a clever component that provides a superior permanent thread for the attachment of a bolt.
 See image on the right for the anatomy of a typical open-end "xtralok" nutsert.

 How do you install a nutsert?

-Installing nutserts is a simple process that involves the following four main steps.
+Installing a nutsert or rivnut is a simple process that involves the following four main steps.
+The video below shows how nutserts are installed.

-• Step 4.
+- Step 4.
 Nutsert tool will either automatically or manually reverse out of the nutsert.
+Job well done!

-The diagram below highlights the difference between an uninstalled nutsert and an installed nutsert.
-Note how the knurled section of the nutsert has reduced in its length.
+The diagram below indicates the difference between an uninstalled nutsert and an installed nutsert.
+Note how the knurled section of the nutsert has been reduced in its length.
 This is the section that bulges and clamps up on the blind side of the material and locks into place.
-Clever Huh!

 Nutsert v's Rivnuts.